Twelve Moments: Experiencing Spiritual & Faith Traditions

 Unitarian Universalist Tradition with Rev. Dr. Colin Bossen & Mark Vogel

 Over the next year, each Twelve Moments will highlight the role of music and sound in spiritual practices, and how these practices sustain us in the face of current challenges and injustices.
-For the month of June, the Rothko Chapel presents a family-friendly meditation in the Unitarian Universalist tradition celebrating Pride Month, led by Rev. Dr. Colin Bossen and Mark Vogel of First Unitarian Universalist Church of Houston.
+For the month of June, the Rothko Chapel presents a family-friendly meditation in the Unitarian Universalist tradition celebrating Pride Month with a powerful service including social justice songs, readings and interactive meditations, led by Rev. Dr. Colin Bossen and Mark Vogel of First Unitarian Universalist Church of Houston.

 About the Twelve Moments series